 - Undertake an inclusion awareness survey to identify what golfers understanding of inclusivity is and use this to measure success by undertaking it in two years’ time

-- Support the delivery of a PGA CPD workshop
+- Support the delivery of a PGA inclusive workshop

 European Disabled Golf Association

-The European Disabled Golf Association (EDGA) was in the year 2000 by organisations representing golfers with disability from seven countries.
-Today the association is made up of the National Governing Bodies from 23 countries.
-Although EDGA is focused on the European dimension, organisations from around the World regularly reference to EDGA for direction, advice and more specifically the definitions of impairment, eligibility and tournament criteria.
+The European Disabled Golf Association (EDGA) was established in the year 2000 by organisations representing golfers with disability from seven countries.
+Today the association is made up of the National Governing Bodies from 29 countries.
+Although EDGA is focused on the European dimension, organisations from around the world regularly reference to EDGA for direction, advice and more specifically the definitions of impairment, eligibility and tournament criteria.

 As a European organisation, EDGA is uniquely positioned to support the development of initiatives which promote, the development of golf for individuals with impairment across Europe, positively influence public perception and offer meaningful and relevant advice to golf’s ruling authorities.